In Unforgettable, Poppy Montgomery stars as Carrie Wells, a former police...

 Heroes (2006-2010)

-“Heroes” chronicles the tale of ordinary individuals thrust into an extraordinary world upon discovering their abilities.
-The characters, each uniquely empowered, embarked on a journey to comprehend and harness their powers: Hiro Nakamura (Masi Oka), a comic book enthusiast, could halt time; Niki Sanders (Ali Larter), a webcam performer who grappled with a personality disorder, possessed superhuman strength; Claire Bennet (Hayden Panettiere) underwent rapid regeneration even after severe injuries, and as such, was basically immortal; Peter Petrelli could mimic others' powers nearby; and Mark Parkman (Greg Grunberg) was a telepathic cop.
+Heroes told the story of ordinary people who discover, and subsequently try to master, extraordinary powers: Hiro Nakamura (Masi Oka), a comic book enthusiast, could halt time; Niki Sanders (Ali Larter), a webcam performer who grappled with a personality disorder, possessed superhuman strength; Claire Bennet (Hayden Panettiere) underwent rapid regeneration even after severe injuries, and as such, was basically immortal; Peter Petrelli could mimic others’ powers nearby; and Mark Parkman (Greg Grunberg), a telepathic cop.

-These “heroes” came together to fight evil (mostly) in the form of Gabriel Gray, aka “Sylar” (Zachary Quinto).
-Sylar could perceive the core functioning of organisms, which granted him the power to assimilate other superhuman abilities.
+These “heroes” came together to fight evil (mostly) in the form of Gabriel Gray, aka “Sylar” (Zachary Quinto), who could assimilate other superhuman abilities.

 Recommended article